Ruco Chan: Personal life

 Chan began a romantic relationship with Miss Asia winner Eunis Yiu in 2008.
 They broke up in 2010.

 In the next few years, there were rumours of Chan dating actresses, but none have resulted in quite as much media attention as his Brother's Keeper and All That is Bitter is Sweet partner Linda Chung and later, A Fist Within Four Walls and The Unholy Alliance partner Nancy Wu.
+Chan repeatedly denied these rumours and these rumours turned out to be false.

 In 2016, while a guest judge for Miss Hong Kong, he met contestant Phoebe Sin and subsequently in March 2017, was photographed in a car with her on The Peak.
-The media highlighted this relationship, with the vast majority of public response taking negative views of Phoebe and also Chan's handling of the matter.
-On 10 September 2018, Chan announced his engagement to Phoebe.
+The media highlighted this relationship and on 10 September 2018, Chan announced his engagement to Phoebe.
 They were married on 13 October the same year.
 On 10 November 2018, the couple announced that they were expecting their first child via Instagram.
 Their daughter Quinta Chan was born on 14 April 2019.